 Weeks 1–6 — AI-103 Preparation

-Beta scores release 1–2 weeks after the beta closes — but the credential is awarded as of your exam date.
+Scores for a scheduled exam typically release within a few days; if you take it during an active beta window, scoring can take 1–2 weeks — but the credential is awarded as of your exam date either way.
 Move on to AI-200 prep while waiting.

 Weeks 7–11 — AI-200 Preparation